agilebits/onepassword-app-extension/README.md

 * Use the provided icons so users are familiar with what it will do.
 Contact us if you'd like additional sizes or have other special requirements.
 * Enable users to set 1Password as their default browser for external web links.
 * Provide us an icon to use for the Rich Icon service so the user can see your lovely icon while creating new items.
-* On the signup page, pre-validate fields before calling 1Password.
+* On your registration page, pre-validate fields before calling 1Password.
 For example, display a message if the username is not available so the user can fix it before activating 1Password.

 ## References